Randy Orton: Rated-RKO (2006–2007)

 After the newly reformed D-Generation X (DX) (Triple H and Shawn Michaels) cost Edge the WWE Championship, Edge approached Orton and asked him to join forces to defeat the team.
 Orton, whose championship reign had been ended by Triple H in 2004, agreed, forming the tag team Rated-RKO.
-The two defeated DX at Cyber Sunday with help from special guest referee Eric Bischoff, becoming the first team to defeat DX since their reunion in June and they quickly dominated the Raw brand's tag team division to become World Tag Team Champions by defeating Ric Flair and Roddy Piper on the November 13 episode of Raw.
+The two defeated DX at Cyber Sunday on November 5 with help from special guest referee Eric Bischoff, becoming the first team to defeat DX since their reunion in June and they quickly dominated the Raw brand's tag team division to become World Tag Team Champions by defeating Ric Flair and Roddy Piper on the November 13 episode of Raw.
 As part of the angle, Rated-RKO attacked Ric Flair with steel chairs to enrage DX on the November 27 episode of Raw.
-At New Year's Revolution, Rated-RKO defended the World Tag Team Championship against DX, but the match was declared a no-contest when Triple H suffered a legitimate injury during the match.
+At New Year's Revolution on January 7, 2007, Rated-RKO defended the World Tag Team Championship against DX, but the match was declared a no-contest when Triple H suffered a legitimate injury during the match.
 Afterwards, Rated-RKO were attacked by DX.
 With Triple H out of action, Rated-RKO continued their on-screen rivalry with Michaels.
-At the Royal Rumble, both men competed in the eponymous match and made it to the final four, but both were eliminated by Michaels.
+At the Royal Rumble on January 28, both men competed in the Royal Rumble match and made it to the final four, but both were eliminated by Michaels.
 Michaels later teamed with WWE Champion John Cena to defeat Rated-RKO to win the World Tag Team Championship the following night on Raw.
 After losing the tag team titles, both Edge and Orton focused on the WWE Championship, causing friction between them.
-On the February 5, 2007 episode of Raw, they lost a triple threat match against Michaels to earn a WWE Championship match at WrestleMania 23.
+On the February 5, 2007, episode of Raw, they lost a triple threat match against Michaels to earn a WWE Championship match at WrestleMania 23 on April 1.
 They both competed in the Money in the Bank ladder match at WrestleMania, but the match was won by Mr. Kennedy.
 On the April 9 episode of Raw, Orton and Michaels wrestled to a no contest in a number one contender's match for the WWE Championship after both men's shoulders were down during the pinfall.
-Finally, Orton and Edge faced off in a fatal four-way match for the title against Cena and Michaels at Backlash, however Cena retained the title after pinning Orton.
+Finally, Orton and Edge faced off in a fatal four-way match for the title against Cena and Michaels at Backlash on April 29, however Cena retained the title after pinning Orton.
 On the April 30 episode of Raw, they competed against each other in a singles match, which Edge won.
 Their alliance was effectively ended once Edge joined the SmackDown! brand.
 Orton then continued his "Legend Killer" persona, attacking Shawn Michaels by using frequent attacks to the head, including an elevated DDT and a running punt to the face.
-Orton defeated Michaels at Judgment Day via knockout when Michaels suffered a kayfabe concussion and collapsed during the match.
-Orton continued his attacks when he engaged himself in feuds with Rob Van Dam at One Night Stand (after losing a stretcher match to Van Dam), Ric Flair, Dusty Rhodes, and Sgt.
+Orton defeated Michaels at Judgment Day on May 20 via knockout when Michaels suffered a kayfabe concussion and collapsed during the match.
+Orton continued his attacks when he engaged himself in feuds with Rob Van Dam at One Night Stand on June 3 (after losing a stretcher match to Van Dam), Ric Flair, Dusty Rhodes, and Sgt.
 Slaughter.
 During this time the commentators noted how Orton slithered around and stalked his victims like a snake; this led to "The Viper" becoming a nickname for Orton.